Last Updated on October 15, 2022 by Natalie Rabinowitz

 - Buy toiletries upon arrival and try out what the locals use.

 - Of course, you can pack your essentials.
-Hence eco-friendly travel reusable containers made of Silicone to top up your personal favourites.
+Hence eco-friendly travel reusable containers made of Silicone or Aluminium to top up your personal favourites.

 - The less you bring, the less you have to worry.